Searching for specific resources

 The following websites provide statistical data for Australia and other countries around the world.

 The ABS is responsible for statistical collection and analysis for Australia’s federal, state and territory governments.
-It provides key economic and financial data for the Australian economy.
+It provides key economic, financial and census data for the Australian economy.

 The AIHW produces authoritative and accessible information and statistics to inform and support policy and service delivery decisions for all Australians.

-As Australia’s central bank, the RBA provides economic and financial data produced by the Reserve Bank and other organisations.
+RBA, Australia’s central bank, provides economic and financial data produced by the Reserve Bank and other organisations.

 Provides global statistical coverage on economics, trade, industry, finance, employment and health.